What is Motor Learning?

 Choose Random Practice—or a Combo

-Random practice results in better motor learning—although certain patients may benefit from starting with blocked practice.
+Random practice leads to better motor learning (Wambaugh, 2014; Knock, 2000; Maas, 2008).
+But some patients benefit from starting with blocked practice.

 6. Use Complex or Simple Practice